A repeating fast radio burst associated with a persistent radio source: Galaxy Photometry and Redshift Determination

-An optical spectrum was obtained with Double Spectrograph (DBSP) on the Palomar 200-inch telescope on 24th July 2020 using a 1\arcsec\ slit-width.
-This observation was executed before the CFHT archival MegaCAM data on \frb\ field were found, and only Pan-STARRS images were used for observation planning.
-The slit of DBSP was set to cover the persistent radio source emission at RA = 16:02:04.27; Dec. = $-$11:17:17.5 detected by VLA in L-band on 22nd July 2020.
-The PRS location later is found to coincide with the location of the burst emission from FRB 190520 within 0.12\arcsec.
+An optical spectrum was obtained with the Double Spectrograph (DBSP) on the Palomar 200-inch telescope on 24th July 2020 using a 1\arcsec\ slit-width.
+This observation was executed before the CFHT/MegaCAM archival data on \frb\ field were found, and only Pan-STARRS images were used for observation planning.
+The slit of DBSP was set to cover the PRS emission at R.A. = 16h02m04.27s; Decl. = $-11^\circ17^\prime17.5^{\prime\prime}$ detected by VLA in L-band on 22nd July 2020.
 No clear optical counterpart was detected in any of the 5 band images of PanSTARRS from DR1 \cite{panstarrs}.
-The slit was guided by the nearby M-star at RA = 16:02:04.48, Dec. = $-$11:17:19.1 as reported in PanSTARRS DR1 catalog, with $i$ = 20.4 mag, and due east of 3.4\arcsec\ away from the coordinate of the VLA PRS.
-The slit was set to a position angle of 108.5 degrees, allowing both the coordinate of VLA persistent radio source and the M-star to fall into the slit.
-The observations with 2$\times$900 s exposures were carried out under photometric sky condition and sub-arcsecond seeing.
-The 2D spectrum was generated in IRAF, including bias removal, flat-fielding, and reduction of other instrumental effects.
+The slit was guided by the nearby M-star at R.A. = 16h02m04.48s, Decl. = $-11^\circ17^\prime19.1^{\prime\prime}$ as reported in the PanSTARRS DR1 catalog, with $i$ = 20.4 mag, and 3.4\arcsec\ due east of the PRS coordinates.
+The slit was set to a position angle of 108.5 degrees, ensuring that both the PRS and the M-star fell within the slit.
+The observations with 2$\times$900 s exposures were carried out under photometric sky conditions and sub-arcsecond seeing.
+The 2D spectrum was generated using IRAF, including bias removal, flat-fielding, and reduction of other instrumental effects.
 The 1D spectrum was extracted from a 1.5\arcsec\ window.
-The standard star BD$+$28 4211 is used for telluric correction and flux calibration.
-The DBSP 1-D spectrum is shown in ED~\ref{fig:spectrum_line}.
+The standard star BD$+$28 4211 was used for telluric correction and flux calibration.
+The DBSP 1D spectrum is shown in \ref{fig:spectrum_line}.
 The flux scale of the spectrum does not include the slit loss and registration error of Pan-STARRS coordinates of the M-type star.
 The [OIII] 5007\AA\ line and the $\Ha$ line are both well detected ($> 5 \sigma$).
-Two emission lines are narrow, with a FWHM of $\sim$ 10\AA.
-The corresponding redshift derived based on these two spectral lines is $z$ = 0.241$\pm0.001$.
+The two emission lines are narrow, each with a FWHM of $\sim$ 10\AA.
+The redshift derived from these two spectral lines is $z$ = 0.241$\pm0.001$.